bernkastel02/kanebooru/README.md

 # Kanebooru
-A work in progress Touhou Imageboard.
+A work in progress Imageboard.